nbigaouette/nonlinearmapping/README.markdown

 Due to Numpy and Matplotlib not (yet) ported to Python 3, the requirement over Python is 2.7 or less.

-Windows users can try [PortablePython](http://www.portablepython.com/) version [2.5.4](http://www.portablepython.com/wiki/PortablePython1.1Py2.5.4) as it includes al requirements.
+Windows users can try [Python(x,y)](http://www.pythonxy.com/) as it includes all requirements.
+[PortablePython](http://www.portablepython.com/) version [2.5.4](http://www.portablepython.com/wiki/PortablePython1.1Py2.5.4) could also be used.
-Note that the scripts here have not been tested with PortablePython.
+Note that the scripts here have not been tested with either Python(x,y) nor PortablePython.

 Usage